-Geronimo was born of the Bedonkohe Apache tribe in No-doyohn Canon, Arizona, June, 1829, near present day Clifton, Arizona.
+Geronimo was born of the Bedonkohe Apache tribe in No-doyohn Canon, Arizona, in June 1829, near present-day Clifton, Arizona.
 The fourth in a family of four boys and four girls, he was called Goyathlay (One Who Yawns.)
 In 1846, when he was seventeen, he was admitted to the Council of the Warriors, which allowed him to marry.
-Soon, he received permission; married a woman named Alope, and the couple had three children.
+Soon, he received permission, married a woman named Alope, and the couple had three children.

-They returned to camp to find their guard warriors killed, and their horses, supplies and arms, gone.
-Even worse, many of the women and children had been killed as well.
-Of those that lay dead were Goyathlay’s wife, mother, and three children and as a result, he hated all Mexicans for the rest of his life.
+They returned to camp to find their guard warriors killed and their horses, supplies, and arms gone.
+Even worse, many of the women and children had been killed.
+Of those that lay dead were Goyathlay’s wife, mother, and three children, and as a result, he hated all Mexicans for the rest of his life.

-It was the slaughter of his family that turned him from a peaceful Indian into a bold warrior.
-Soon, he joined a fierce band of Apache known as Chiricahua and with them, took part in numerous raids in northern Mexico and across the border into U.S. territory which are now known as the states of New Mexico and Arizona.
+The slaughter of his family turned him from a peaceful Indian into a bold warrior.
+Soon, he joined a fierce band of Apache known as Chiricahua and took part in numerous raids in northern Mexico and across the border into U.S. territory, which are now known as the states of New Mexico and Arizona.

-It was those Mexican adversaries that gave him the nickname of “Geronimo”, the Spanish version of the name “Jerome”.
-In ever increasing numbers, Geronimo fought against both Mexicans and white settlers as they began to colonize much of the Apache homelands.
+Those Mexican adversaries gave him the nickname of “Geronimo,” the Spanish version of the name “Jerome.”
+In ever-increasing numbers, Geronimo fought against both Mexicans and white settlers as they began to colonize much of the Apache homelands.
 However, by the early 1870s, Lieutenant Colonel George F. Crook, commander of the Department of Arizona, had succeeded in establishing relative peace in the territory.
 The management of his successors, however, was disastrous.

 In 1876 the U.S. government attempted to move the Chiricahua from their traditional home to the San Carlos Reservation, a barren wasteland in east-central Arizona, described as “Hell’s Forty Acres.”
 Deprived of traditional tribal rights, short on rations and homesick, they revolted.